suryabhupa/ubuild-jekyll/index.md

   media_alignment: Right
   headline: Growing DFL with your help.
   content: "Since our launch, we’ve received very positive feedback from students and
-    researchers around the world.
+    researchers.
 Now, we want to run new, online classes around the world.<br><br>
     <span style='color: red;'> TODO: Put image on the right with a screenshot of what
     a DFL on-line class looks like.</span>"